Brightening / Melasma / Redness / BlemishesLentigo Spot Laser

 고객님들이 가장 많이 물어보시는 내용을 모았습니다.

-What is the typical interval for laser treatments?
+What is the usual frequency for laser treatments?

-Considering the skin's natural regeneration cycle and the efficient discharge of melanin pigment, treatments are often recommended at intervals of 3 to 4 weeks.
-However, the treatment interval may be adjusted depending on the patient's skin reaction or the characteristics of the lentigo.
+Considering the skin's natural regeneration cycle and efficient melanin pigment expulsion, treatments are often recommended every 3 to 4 weeks.
+However, the treatment frequency may be adjusted depending on the patient's skin reaction or the characteristics of the lentigines.

-How many treatment sessions are generally recommended for managing lentigines?
+How many treatments are recommended for managing lentiginous lesions?

-Treatments using lasers primarily in the 532nm wavelength often show satisfactory changes in lentiginous lesions with just 1 to 2 sessions.
-However, depending on the patient's skin texture, the location and darkness of the lentigo, and typical sun exposure, 2 to 3 or more sessions may be necessary.
-Treatment results can vary from person to person.
+Treatments primarily using a 532nm wavelength laser often show satisfactory changes in lentiginous lesions with just 1-2 sessions.
+However, 2-3 or more sessions may be necessary depending on the patient's skin texture, the location and darkness of the lentigines, and their usual exposure to UV rays.
+Treatment results may vary by individual.